 For example, you want to avoid statements that reflect a cognitive level inconsistent with age.
 Your typical six-year-old shouldn’t say, “I’m ambivalent, Mom.”
 While there is current research to show that children are capable of ambivalence at a younger age than we thought, you probably want to be safe and avoid putting words like “ambivalent” in the mouths of six-year-olds, no matter how bright.

-In terms of portraying children, Stephen King did a great job in Pet Sematary (the book, haven’t seen the movie), and Connie Willis did a good job with Agnes and Rosemund in The Doomsday Book.
+In terms of portraying children, Stephen King did a great job in Pet Sematary (the book; I haven’t seen the movie), and Connie Willis did a good job with Agnes and Rosemund in The Doomsday Book.
 Leo Tolstoy’s portrayal of Serezha in Anna Karenina is brilliant.
 One of the worst for this?
 William R. Forstchen’s dreadful book One Second After.
+In fact, don’t read that one, it’s terrible on so many levels.

 Many people of a certain age who grew up in Reston, Virginia, will remember a show on cable Channel 8 called Skeez, for children aged 8-12.
 The show was named after the slang term.
 If someone tried to overturn another child’s lunch tray and the tray ended up dumping the contents on the dump-er’s shirt, you might shout, “Awww, skeez!”